-- Housing costs are mortgage repayments, rent and rate payments (general and water)
+- Housing costs are mortgage repayments, rent and rate payments (general and water).

-- Percentile measures are within the equivalised income distribution
+- Percentile measures are within the equivalised income distribution.

 - Low income households include the lowest and second equivalised disposable household income quintiles, excluding the 1st and 2nd percentiles (i.e. the 3rd to 40th percentiles inclusive).
-The 1st and 2nd percentiles are excluded due to the high wealth and expenditure characteristics those household exhibit, and the prevalence of income types other than employee income and government pensions and allowances.
+The 1st and 2nd percentiles are excluded due to the high wealth and expenditure characteristics those households exhibit, and the prevalence of income types other than employee income and government pensions and allowances.